Battle of Kakarong de Sili: Background

 When the revolution began at Balintawak, Katipuneros to the north of Manila, in the central plains aimed to join in the fight, but after the unsuccessful Battle of San Juan del Monte with Spanish forces and Bonifacio, the central Luzon Katipuneros lost heart and postponed most of their revolts.
 However, in Pandi, Bulacan and San Isidro, Nueva Ecija, the revolution had heated up.
 The Katipuneros in Bulacan established the Kakarong Republic and built a fort in the Real de Kakarong area.
 According to Life and Death of a Boy General, Teodoro Kalaw's biography of Gregorio del Pilar (then an officer of the military forces of the Kakarong area), a fort was constructed at "Kakarong de Sili" that was like a miniature city.
 It had streets, an independent police force, a military band, a military arsenal with factories for bolos and field artillery, and repair shops for rifles and cartridges.
-The "Kakarong Republic" had a complete set of officials, with Canuto Villanueva as Supreme Chief and Captain General of the military forces, and Eusebio Roque, also known by his nom-de-guerre "Maestrong Sebio", then head of the Katipunan local organization (Balangay Dimas-Alang serving the town of Pandi), as Brigadier General of the Army.
+The "Kakarong Republic" was established in 1896.
+It had a complete set of officials, with Canuto Villanueva as Supreme Chief and Captain General of the military forces, Eusebio Roque, also known by his nom-de-guerre "Maestrong Sebio", then head of the Katipunan local organization (Balangay Dimas-Alang serving the town of Pandi), as Brigadier General of the Army and Casimiro Galvez.
+Roque was born on August 14, 1865 at Barangay Kaingin, Bocaue, Bulacan.

 Battle

 On January 1, 1897, a massive force of fresh Spanish "Cazadores" marching in six columns, arrived at the fort, led by the Commandant José Olaguer Feliú.
 They besieged the fort for a number of hours, fighting Roque and del Pilar's forces.

 Finally, the walls and the men defending them gave way and Roque's forces were forced to retreat further into the fort.
-After breaching the walls, the Spanish started to burn down the settlements, arms repairs and shop houses.
+After breaching the walls, the Spaniards started to burn down the settlements, arms repairs and shop houses.
 The remaining Katipuneros there were massacred by the oncoming force.

 Del Pilar, just a lieutenant at the time, was wounded and he and the rest of his men retreated to the nearby Barangay Manatal.
 Villanueva managed to escape and retreat, but Sebio and the rest of his men were captured and imprisoned by the Spaniards.

-Sebio was Executed by firing squad, along with his men, on January 16, 1897.
+Sebio was executed by firing squad, along with his men, on January 16, 1897.
 Eventually, Bulacan became a center of rebellion and guerilla tactics began being used by rebels there.

 The commandant Olaguer Feliú captured six fortifications, seven guns, an ammunition factory and a large number of firearms.
 The Spanish troops had only one officer and 23 soldiers dead.
 The injured were one officer and 75 soldiers.

 Aftermath

 Though a victory for the Spaniards, they did not manage to completely pacify the province from the rebels, as some who escaped during the battle retreated to nearby towns and villages and waged guerrilla rebellion there.
-The Spanish did not have enough men to completely crush rebel resistance there as most of its men are fighting the rebels in Manila, Morong, Cavite and Laguna provinces.
+The Spaniards did not have enough men to completely crush rebel resistance there as most of its men are fighting the rebels in Manila, Morong, Cavite, and Laguna Provinces.